valory-xyz/open-autonomy/docs/index.md

 !!! abstract "Read the Whitepaper"

-    The [Autonolas Whitepaper](https://autonolas.network/whitepaper/autonolas-whitepaper.pdf), presents a comprehensive discussion on the architecture of the Autonolas stack.
+    The {{ autonolas_whitepaper }}, presents a comprehensive discussion on the architecture of the Autonolas stack.
 The Open Autonomy framework connects with the **Technical Architecture** section therein as a facilitator to build autonomous services.

 ## Building with Open Autonomy